-The standard for cylinders of composite construction has different recommendations based on the composition of the liner but in all cases recommends:
+The standard for composite cylinders has different recommendations based on the composition of the liner but in all cases recommends:

 'For cylinders used for underwater operations and self-contained breathing apparatus, the retest period shall not exceed 5 years.'

 For cylinders with a steel liner it also recommends the following inspection and test periods (in years) '2,5 (visual) and 5 (full)'.